Timoses/dotfim/README.md

 #### `dotfim remove <dotfile1> <dotfile2> ... <dotfileN>`

-DotfiM will stop managing passed dotfiles and only leave the content of the local section in each, respectively.
+DotfiM will stop managing dotfiles and only leave the content of the local section in each, respectively.
 The corresponding gitfile is also removed and the changes are commited to the gitRepo.